sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Remove R2 from V2 - now V2 handles only R1
   (cf unmap-route pal-tracker-v2 apps.evans.pal.pivotal.io -n pal-tracker-r2)

-# Spring MVC with REST endpoints
+# Spring MVC with REST endpoint ------

 ## Talking points

+- Let Charles talk about "dependency containe" (application context), in which he talks about controller->repository->datasource dependency relationship.

 - Don't change the test code in this lab - that is the contract